-DESIGN HELPS IDEOLOGY
+ABOUT DESIGN HELPS

+My journey towards Design Helps thinking started when I was living in India for the first time about 15 years ago.
 To start with I was doing research in textile factories in India.
 I noticed two main dominating factors:

-1. Employment.
+- Employment.
 People need employment and livelihoods.

-2. Locality.
+- Locality.
 People want to stay in their home villages, close to their families.

 I wanted to help.
 If I had been a doctor I would have done something else perhaps, but my background was in design and clothing.
 I realized that maybe design could provide a way for me to help.
 The natural connection between design and employment was to combine design with handicrafts.